ServiceNow CMDB Best Practices: Complete 2026 Guide

 ServiceNow’s CMDB Health framework evaluates data quality across three dimensions, and every organization managing a ServiceNow CMDB should track these consistently.

 Correctness measures whether CI attribute values match the actual state of the infrastructure.
 A server record listing 16 GB of RAM when the physical machine has 32 GB is a correctness failure.
-Automated discovery is the most reliable mechanism for correctness because it eliminates the lag between infrastructure changes and CMDB updates.
+High-frequency discovery cycles are the most reliable mechanism for correctness because they close the lag between infrastructure changes and CMDB updates.

 Completeness measures whether required attributes are populated.
 A CI record with a hostname but no owner, no environment tag, and no business service assignment is technically present but operationally useless.
 Define mandatory attributes per CI class and measure the fill rate.